NICMx/Jool/en/siit-dc.md

 - Can optimize IPv4 address usage within the Data Centre (because it doesn't impose restrictions on the servers' IPv6 addresses).
 - Promotes IPv6 deployment (IPv4 end-user connectivity becomes a service provided by the network).
 - If you want to stop needing IPv4 in the future, all you need to do is shut down _BR_.

+The DNS is expected to work the same way as if you were dual stacking: If a node requests _s6_'s IPv4 address, the DNS server should return `192.0.2.1`.
+If a node requests _s6_'s IPv6 address, the DNS should return `2001:db8:12:34::1`.

 ## Configuration